OpenConext-Attic/OpenConext-Howto/05_Engineblock.md

 > GRANT ALL PRIVILEGES ON engineblock.* TO 'engineblock'@'localhost' WITH GRANT OPTION;
 > flush privileges;
 ```
-For Engineblock to do it's work we need to import some extra directory schemas
+For Engineblock to do its work we need to import some extra directory schemas
 ```
 # cd ldap/schemas
 # ldapadd -Y EXTERNAL -H ldapi:/// -f eduperson-200412.ldif